Motorcycle Manual: Motorcycle Licenses, Ownership, Special Rules

 Children as Passengers

 A child of any age can be a motorcycle passenger in New York State.
 Every passenger must wear a DOT-approved motorcycle helmet, and ride upon a permanent, seat on a motorcycle that can carry more than one person.
-The passenger must sit with his face forward, one leg on each side of the motorcycle, with each foot on a foot peg, unless he or she is seated in a properly attached sidecar.
+The passenger must sit facing forward, one leg on each side of the motorcycle, with each foot on a foot peg, unless that passenger is seated in a properly attached sidecar.
 It is illegal for an operator to carry a passenger, or for the passenger to ride, in a position that will interfere with the operation or control of the motorcycle or the vision of the operator.

 A motorcycle must have all of the following equipment in good working order: